Huawei MateBook X Pro (i5-8250U, 8 GB) in review: The 3K ultrabook with fold-out camera

 Workflow

-Since the MateBook X Pro even up to the IFA 2018 in Berlin, I had enough time to test the keyboard extensively - in addition, you have to write quite a lot of articles at the IFA on the way.
+Since the MateBook X Pro even accompanied me to the IFA 2018 in Berlin, I had enough time to test the keyboard extensively - especially since you have to write quite a few articles on the go at the IFA.
 I also noticed a few other points during the test - which are simply relevant for the workflow with a notebook.

 Good typing on the keyboard

-The pressure point of the keyboard is very pleasant and is also quite quiet.
-However, dust tends to collect under the individual keys, but it can be removed relatively easily.
-For most people, the camera on a notebook (e.g. for meetings etc.) is simply part of the workflow, especially in the business area.
-The others usually stick them off.
-The latter is not necessary, although the MateBook X Pro even has a webcam due to the narrow display bezel.
+The pressure point of the keyboard is very pleasant and it is also quite quiet.
+However, dust tends to collect under the individual keys, but this is relatively easy to remove.
+For most people, the camera on a notebook (for meetings, etc.) is simply part of the workflow, especially in the business sector.
+Others usually cover it with tape.
+The latter is not necessary, although the MateBook X Pro even has a webcam due to the narrow display edge.

 The webcam with privacy

-The webcam has been integrated into the keyboard, which can be opened by clicking on the key.
-If you are used to the front camera of Huawei smartphones, the camera of the MateBook X Pro disappointed - so was the case with me.
-Unfortunately, the image quality with a resolution of 1 MP leaves a lot to be desired - for example, the face looks retouched by the camera and is generally quite dark.
-Unfortunately, the viewing angle isn't really optimal due to the installation in the keyboard.
+The webcam is integrated into the keyboard, which can be opened by clicking on the button.
+If you are used to the front camera on Huawei smartphones, the camera on the MateBook X Pro will disappoint you - as was the case for me.
+The image quality with a resolution of 1 MP leaves a lot to be desired - for example, the face looks retouched by the camera and is generally quite dark.
+Unfortunately, the viewing angle is not really optimal due to the installation in the keyboard.
 If you sit directly in front of the ultrabook, you are usually only visible up to your neck.
-Alternatively, you have to move back a little - only then you are completely visible, but then you can no longer type on the notebook.
-To protect privacy, however, the idea with the camera is not bad, in practice it is rather – realistically – useless.
+Alternatively, you have to move back a little - only then are you completely visible, but then you can no longer type on the notebook.
+The idea of the camera is not bad for protecting your privacy, but in practice - realistically speaking - it is rather useless.

 Sign in with a fingerprint sensor

-A cool extra is the existing fingerprint sensor of the MateBook X Pro.
-This doubles as an on/off switch, considering how handy that can be.
-If you click the button to start Windows, you will be taken directly to the login screen with the correct finger instead of the password proregistered without any problems.
+A cool extra is the existing fingerprint sensor on the MateBook X Pro.
+This also serves as an on/off switch, considering how practical that can be.
+If you click the button to start Windows, you will be shown the login screen with the correct finger instead of the password. proregistered without any problems.
 In general, the fingerprint sensor worked as well as ever during the test, sometimes a maximum of two more attempts were necessary.
 However, logging in via the webcam with Windows Hello is not possible.

 Long battery life for long days

-The crucial point when choosing a notebook – especially when you are on the go – is the battery life.
+The decisive factor when choosing a notebook – especially when you are on the move – is the battery life.
 The MateBook surprised me very positively here.
-A full day at IFA with a few breaks in writing without a single charge was none at all Proproblem In my runtime test, the MateBook X Pro 9 hours on WiFi prowithout problems.
+A whole day at the IFA with a few writing breaks without a single charge was no problem at all.
+In my runtime test, the MateBook X Pro lasted 9 hours on WLAN prowithout problems.
 The ultrabook was fully recharged in just under two hours using the assigned USB-C quick charger.

 An ultrabook with a graphics card - also suitable for games?

-With the MateBook X Pro Huawei uses a GeForce MX150 graphics card from Nvidia.
+With the MateBook X Pro, Huawei has installed a GeForce MX150 graphics card from Nvidia.
 Despite this, the ultrabook is simply not suitable for playing demanding games.
 In 3DMark 11, my test device achieved a score of around 3500 points.
-When clicking on Fortnite the laptop got quite warm and the fan turned up to full speed, which occasionally starts to squeak under load.
+When playing Fortnite the laptop got quite warm and the fan turned up to full speed, which occasionally starts to squeak under load.
 So it can be said: despite the graphics card, nothing to gamble on, but Photoshop and Adobe Premiere run proflawless.
 It is precisely for these activities that the advantages of a graphics card are obvious.

 Conclusion - copied the apple?